daniele-proverbio/physarum/README.md

 Damiano Reginato (damiano.reginato@gmail.com)

 ## Reproduce
-In case you use this code to build your own or caary out further investigations, please cite: D. Reginato, D. Proverbio, G. Giordano, "Bottom-up robust model for the foraging behaviour of _Physarum policephalum_" (2024)
+In case you use this code to build your own or caary out further investigations, please cite: D. Reginato, D. Proverbio, G. Giordano, "Bottom-up robust modelling for the foraging behaviour of _Physarum polycephalum_" (2024)